GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 ## Step 2 – Run `run_mcce4`

-The easiest way to run an mcce4 simulation is with "run_mcce4", which runs through the first four steps and calculates pKas for each residue of the PDB file, saving them to "pK.out" upon successful completion of the fourth step.
+The easiest way to run a mcce4 simulation is with `run_mcce4`. w It uns through the first four steps and calculates pKas for each residue of the PDB file, saving them to "pK.out" upon successful completion of the fourth step.

 ```
 run_mcce4 4lzt.pdb